-Lola is our youngest kinkajou who unfortunately had a rough start in life.
-We do not know where she originally came from, but she ended up in a backyard in High Point, North Carolina, and was trapped in a trashcan before Animal Control brought her to Carolina Tiger Rescue.
+Lola is one of our four kinkajous, who unfortunately had a rough start in life.
+We do not know where she originally came from, but she ended up in a backyard in High Point, North Carolina and was trapped in a trashcan before Animal Control brought her to Carolina Tiger Rescue.
 Lola is a very nervous kinkajou who takes a lot of time to warm up to new situations.
-She prefers the quiet life away from the tour path, but is always ready to defend her territory when people come by to visit.
+She prefers the quiet life away from the tour path but is always ready to defend her territory when people come by to visit.

 Born July 26, 2008